aflashyrhetoric/aflashyrhetoric.github.io/content/posts/compromise.md

 series = "soft skills"
 +++

-An indiscriminately stubborn engineer is a ceiling for their team's potential.
+An unjustifiably stubborn engineer is a ceiling for their team's potential.

 <!--more-->